 What is a Stray Cat?

-Determine if the Cat is a Stray (i.e., Lost or Abandoned)
+Determining if the Cat is a Friendly Stray (i.e., lost or abandoned)

 • Talk to neighbors to see if they know anything about the cat.

-• Post messages on online pet rescue groups or message boards such as PawBoost or the Missing Pet Network.
+• Post messages online with lost/found pet databases such as PawBoost or the Missing Pet Network.

 • Place signs around the neighborhood asking if the cat belongs to anyone.